graphitemaster/incbin/README.md

     INCBIN(Icon, "icon.png");

-    // This translation unit now has three symbols
-    // const unsigned char gIconData[];
-    // const unsigned char *const gIconEnd;
-    // const unsigned int gIconSize;

     // Reference in other translation units like this INCBIN_EXTERN(Icon);

-    // This translation unit now has three extern symbols:
-    // extern const unsigned char gIconData[];
-    // extern const unsigned char *const gIconEnd;
-    // extern const unsigned int gIconSize;

     // NOTE: Don't forget to use `extern "C"` in case of writing C++ code

     // You may specify an optional type for the included data array as a first
     // additional argument to INCBIN, the macro is overloaded by arity.
+The
+    // default type is `unsigned char`.
     INCBIN(MyType, IconTyped, "icon.png")

-    // This translation unit now has three symbols
-    // const MyType gIconTyedData[];
-    // const MyType *const gIconTypedEnd;
-    // const unsigned int gIconTypedSize;

-    // A helper macro `INCTXT` exists which uses type `char` by default instead
+    // INCTXT is the same as INCBIN but it uses type `char` by default and
-    // of `unsigned char` and implicitly adds a null-terminator byte so it can
+    // implicitly adds a NUL-terminator byte to the included data, making it
-    // be used as a string in C.
+    // safe to use as a string in C.
     INCTXT(Readme, "readme.md")

-    // This translation unit now has three symbols
-    // const char gReadmeData[];
-    // const char *const gReadmeEnd;
-    // const unsigned int gReadmeSize;

-    // Note in the case of INCTXT, the gReadmeSize includes the size of the
+    // Reference in other translation units like this INCTXT_EXTERN(Readme);

+    // NOTE: Since INCTXT adds a NUL-terminator byte, it's size is one byte
-    // null-terminator, so subtract one for string length.
+    // larger than that of INCBIN, so subtract one for string length.

+    // The macros produce three global (or external) symbols of the form
+    // <type> <prefix><data><name>[]
+    // <type> <prefix><end><name>*
+    // unsigned int <prefix><size><name>
+    //
+    // The <type> by default is unsigned char, unless optionally provided.
+    // The <prefix> by default is "g", you can override it with INCBIN_PREFIX.
+    // The <name> is the identifier you give to INCBIN or INCTXT.
+    // The <data> and <end> are tokens that depend on INCBIN_STYLE, by default
+    // they're "Data" and "End", but they can be changed to "_data" and "_end".
+    // if INCBIN_STYLE is set to INCBIN_STYLE_SNAKE.
 ```

 ## Portability